docker/docs/desktop/get-started.md

 - /winkit/getting-started/
 ---

-## Learning Center
+## Learning center

-The Learning Center helps you get started with quick in-app walkthroughs and other resources for learning about Docker.
+The Learning center helps you get started with quick in-app walkthroughs and other resources for learning about Docker.

-To access the Learning Center, select the **Learning Center** tab in Docker Desktop.
+To access the Learning center, select the **Learning center** view in Docker Desktop.

 ![Learning Center](images/learning-center.png)